* * WARNING: ADULT CONTENT * *

 He swallowed the dregs in one gulp and left the bar.
 The rickety watering hole above Hangman’s Alley had no name.
 The flashing neon sign said “BAR” and no one called it anything else.
 Like a toothless wasteland jet-whore, you knew exactly why you were there and a name didn’t matter.

-He glided down two flights of stairs to the street, moving with a slow grace that came from years of practice so no one could tell if he was drunk, high, both, or heaven forbid sober.
+He glided down two flights of stairs to the street, moving with a slow grace that came from years of practice so no one could tell if he was drunk, high, both, or god forbid sober.
 Folks were less inclined to give you shit when they couldn’t peg your state of mind.

 The crapper stood behind the general’s house.
 Not that he called her the general.
 He wasn’t in the Minutemen, he was the goddamn mayor of Goodneighbor so he called her Fiona.
 And it wasn’t hers, really, just a place she crashed when she happened to be around.
 Which she was, at the moment.
 Which is why he drank more than usual.